Gracerosen/javascript-intro/README.md

-String Concatenation - multiple strings can be concatenated together using the + operator.
+<strong>String Concatenation</strong> - multiple strings can be concatenated together using the + operator.
 In the example, multiple strings and variables containing string values have been concatenated.
 After execution of the code block, the displayText variable will contain the concatenated string.

 let service = 'credit card';
 let month = 'May 30th';